Financial aid priority deadlines

 • Check your Titan e-mail account frequently.
 It is the Office of Financial Aid’s official means of communication.

-• Submit required documents as soon as possible.
-Use of the Student Document Dropbox within the myEFSC Portal is the fastest and most secure method of submitting documents.
+• Use of the Student Document Dropbox within the myEFSC Portal is the fastest and most secure method of submitting documents.
 Exception: the V4 and V5 Verification Worksheets must be dropped off in person or mailed.

 • In addition to completing the FAFSA, students who want to borrow a Federal Direct Loan must accept the loan via Titan Web once the loan is offered.
 First-time borrowers must also sign an electronic Master Promissory Note (MPN) and complete Entrance Counseling online.